meltano/meltano/docs/src/handbook/engineering/README.md

 ### Manager-Level Approval

 For both Community-Contributed MRs and Team-Authored MRs, a Manager-Level approval is required for any non-trivial updates - in addition to Team Member approval.
-This can be requested (1) when the structural foundation is forming, (2) when the foundation is in place, or (3) as the "final check".
-The manager-level approval should generally be performed _after_ the MR is otherwise "clean" - or where applicable, any known action items and questions should be called out as such when tagging the manager-level approval.
+This can be requested either when the MR foundation is in place or as a "final check".
+The manager-level approval should generally be requested _after_ the MR is otherwise "clean" - and after known action items and questions are called out in the text of the MR.

 The goal in the dual-approval approach is to create a virtuous cycle of individual ownership combined with manager-level accountability, while fostering organic and supportive training opportunities for new team members.